When was the last time you revised your return policy?

-- Customers will come back after a good return experience, but a bad experience will turn them into a hater, costing you sales.
+- Customers will come back after a good return experience, but a bad experience will turn them into a hater, costing you sales and hurting your reputation.

 - Your return policy will become a marketing tool.
 Word of your awesome policy will spread across the internet like a marketing virus.